PrestaShop/prestashop-specs/back-office/international/localization/international-localization-localization.md

 **Import**

-The import button is shown to apply the 'Import a localization pack' options.
-Clicking on it might affect both FrontOffice and BackOffice or change the default price behaviours based on options chose from 'Content to import' and 'Download pack data' fields.
+Pressing the _Import_ button applies the 'Import a localization pack' options.
+Clicking on it might affect both FrontOffice and BackOffice or change the default price behaviors based on options chose from 'Content to import' and 'Download pack data' fields.